Best Prosumer Coffee Grinders (2022 Reviews)

 It’s a bit higher-end than some others, with a larger 55 mm burr set for fast grinding.
 It also has remarkably low retention, so it’s suitable for single dosing.
 The touchscreen display is effortless to use, even before you’ve had your first coffee of the day.

 The entire Mignon series shares a similar aesthetic, with a boxy modern design.
-For example, the Specialita is available in various colours, including exotic things like pink-gold and lime green.
+For example, the Specialita is available in various colors, including exotic things like pink-gold and lime green.
 Mignon grinders are the quietest on the market because Eureka uses a sound-insulated thick metal casing and dampening rubber.

 If quiet is really a priority, you might prefer the Mignon Silenzio, which has a lesser burr set but was designed with silence in mind.
 Silenzio is the Italian word for silence.